annacprice/nlp-bio-tools/README.md

 docker pull annacprice/loadmodel:1.1
 ```

-We now need to download the latest release of the NLP-Bio-Tools repositiory found [here](https://github.com/annacprice/nlp-bio-tools/releases/tag/v1.1).
+Next download the latest release of the NLP-Bio-Tools repositiory found [here](https://github.com/annacprice/nlp-bio-tools/releases/tag/v1.1).
 On opening the zip file you should see the nlp-bio-tools-1.1 folder where the necessary directory structure and dummy dataset needed to run NLP-Bio-Tools can be found.

 ### Stage 1: pdf2nlp ###
 pdf2nlp takes the input pdfs and passes them through a Natural Language Processing (NLP) pipeline.
 It outputs a txt file of tokens for each pdf which the ML algorithm in mlpipe can fit to.